 On-Grid or Off-Grid?

 Space only becomes a major consideration in terms of the amount of energy you’re looking to harness from the sun, since the more space you have, the more panels you can install, and the more energy you can harness.
-Nevertheless, even in small-medium-sized houses, an array installed on the roof should be enough to dramatically reduce your dependency on grid electricity.
+Nevertheless, even in small and medium-sized houses, an array installed on the roof should be enough to dramatically reduce your dependency on grid electricity.

 Solar panels require sunlight to produce electricity via the photovoltaic process.
 However, that doesn’t mean that they don’t work in cloudy, rainy conditions.
-In fact, often-overcast countries like the United Kingdom and Germany fuel a decent portion of their total energy consumption with solar power.
+Often overcast countries like the United Kingdom and Germany fuel a decent portion of their total energy consumption with solar power.

 The most advanced solar panels today – monocrystalline panels – can still harness sunlight even when that sunlight is hampered by cloud cover.
 True, solar panel electricity production can fall to anywhere between 50-80% of total potential on overcast days, but with a big enough array, even half-efficiency will do you (and the earth) some good.

-Since this is the first time we’re coming to this variable, it’s best I break it to you: the initial investment into any renewable array is going to be costly.
-However, since renewable systems are generally low-maintenance, longevous, and are designed to produce endless electricity for you for free if you’re able to cover the initial cost, the long-term pay-out is second-to-none.
+Since this is the first time we’re coming to this variable, I should break it to you: the initial investment into any renewable array is going to be costly.
+However, since renewable systems are generally low-maintenance, longevous, and are designed to produce endless electricity for you for free if you’re able to cover the initial cost, the long-term payout is second to none.

 Solar panels make for relatively affordable arrays.
 At roughly $100 per 100 watts, installing a roof array to power home appliances can end up costing less than a new couch, plus, you can carry out the installation yourself, saving you plenty of money on labor.